Almost all business owners and marketers have heard about HubSpot, but most don’t really know what it does.

 In HubSpot, you already have a way of collecting email subscribers (lead flows), and a way of storing them (contacts).
 Now you just need a way to send emails to them, which is where email marketing comes in.

-HubSpot offers email marketing as part of its marketing plans.
+HubSpot offers free email marketing as part of its marketing plans.

 You can create simple emails, but not much more.